pablogguz/compara_tu_ingreso_validation/README.md

 pak::pak("pablogguz/ineAtlas")
 ```

-The Stata scripts require the `estout` and `binsreg` packages.
+The do-files require the `estout` and `binsreg` packages.
 If you don't have them installed, you can do so by running:

 ```stata
 ssc install estout